osonus/oson/UserGuide.md

 These features are tested in [testSerializeRawValues() of ObjectTest](https://github.com/osonus/oson/blob/master/src/test/java/ca/oson/json/userguide/ObjectTest.java).

-#### <a name="TOC-Serialize-Property-Orders"></a>**Property Orders**
+#### <a name="TOC-Serialize-Sorting"></a>**Sorting**

+There are two types of ordering:
+  * ordering attributes, and map keys
+  * ordering array and list values

-Json properties of a class can be outputed using a hard-coded list of specified order, and can also be sorted by attribute names or map keys naturally.
+In the first case, Json properties of a class can be outputed using a hard-coded list of specified order, using setPropertyOrders, and can also be sorted by attribute names or map keys naturally, using setOrderByKeyAndProperties with a boolean flag.

 ```java
 	public void testSerializeOrderedPerson() {